 Free VPNs have been known to:

-- Inject malware onto user devices to enhance tracking of your Internet activity
+- Inject malware onto user devices to enhance tracking of your Internet activity;

-- Direct you to advertisements
+- Direct you to advertisements;

-- Not encrypt your data
+- Not actually encrypt your data (even if they say they do);

 For more information on this topic, check out my article comparing free VPNs against paid VPNs.